IntendaUK/opus-ui-repeater-grid/README.md

-# Opus UI Code Editor Component
+# Opus UI Repeater Grid Component

-Provides the `codeEditor` component type for use by Opus UI applications.
+Provides the `repeaterGrid` component type for use by Opus UI applications.

+Refer to `src/main.jsx` for example usage.